AntoninoRando/C-Exercises/myShell/documentation.md

 - the promp is printend on the stout differently.

 Multiple bash files can be passsed as arguments, each of them executes individually and in order.

+# Shell Custom Commands
+Shell custom commands like `cd` are not implemented, except for `quit`.